 Tokyo Ever After by Emiko Jean

-It's hard to believe it was twenty years ago that I first read The Princess Diaries and my love of royalist fiction was born.
+Tokyo Ever After #1 It's hard to believe it was twenty years ago that I first read The Princess Diaries and my love of royalist fiction was born.
 I first read it after the movie came out and my friends and I became obsessed with the movie.
-And then I was a bit disappointed that both of my parents… Continue reading Tokyo Ever After by Emiko Jean
+And then I was a bit disappointed that… Continue reading Tokyo Ever After by Emiko Jean

 The Enigma Game by Elizabeth Wein

-Fourth Book Published in the Verity series Code Name Verity will forever and always be one of my all time favorite books.
+Verity #4 Code Name Verity will forever and always be one of my all time favorite books.
 Whenever Elizabeth Wein has released a new book in the series (none of which follows the other directly but all are related) I immediately want to read it.
-And while none has thus… Continue reading The Enigma Game by Elizabeth Wein
+And while none has thus far captured the unique magic… Continue reading The Enigma Game by Elizabeth Wein

 American Royals by Katharine McGee